DPCII/usa-spending-project2/README.md

 # USA Spending Assistant API

 This API delivers detailed data about the spending within the Federal Agencies of the US Government.
-It's purpose is simply to make relevant data more approachable to consumers by simplifying and organizing what is a vast landscape of endpoints.
+Its purpose is simply to make relevant data more approachable to consumers by organizing what is a vast landscape of endpoints.
 The data is sourced from the government resource at api.usaspending.gov.

 ## Technologies Used